RVitalii/Time-Series/README.md

 # Time-Series

 ## Short Description
-This is a selection of time series project with application to finance done during my Master's studies.
+This is a selection of time series projects with application to finance done during my Master's studies.

 ## How to read files
 Please, follow these steps to view a content of R reports saved as HTML files: